 Here is a table of employees showing how they would be classified as new hire, retro hire, or rehire.

 |Employee Number||Action||Effective Hire Date||Valid From||Termination||Retro Hire||Rehire|

+What we have not discussed yet is a rehire.
 A rehire is special case where someone is hired twice throughout their lifetime.
-For example, say I worked at the company from 03/2016-06/2017 then I left.
-And I was hired again on 12/2018.
+For example, say I worked at the company from March of 2016 until June of 2017.
+I am terminated in June 2017, but then on Dec 2018 I am hire again.
 That would make me a rehire since I’ve been hired before.
 Rehires are completely based on action codes.
 Your source system must use an appropriate action code to classify someone as a rehire.
 There is no such thing as a retro rehire at this time.
-In theory there could be, but it is not modeled right now.

 Now if we analyzed this data we’d expect to see the following in an analysis.